 Despite advances in today’s email marketing systems, the following 5 tips still play an important role in improving and making your email marketing campaigns effective.

-1. Don’t tell the full story up front
+1. Don’t Include the full story

 Email marketing is an inbound marketing tool, so the overall goal is to drive traffic to your website where customers can complete further actions like purchasing an item, signing up for an event, or submitting an inquiry form.

-2. Include relevant links beyond your homepage
+2. Include relevant links

 3. Put effort into your subject line

 Your email’s subject line is still a critical component of encouraging opens.
 The more specific the better.
 A subject line like “June Newsletter” is far less likely to get high open rates than something like “June Newsletter: How to Create Great Subject Lines” or “Create a Great Subject Line in 30 Seconds”.
 Make sure the subject line is directly relevant to the email content and should also focus on the lead article if your email includes more than one topic.